Boolean-valued sets as arbitrary objects: Arbitrary objects

 \begin{example} Consider an \emph{arbitrary natural number}.
 Such an arbitrary object can be in the state of being the number 3, but it can also be in the state of being the number 4. \end{example}

-Typically, for a property $F$, there are more than one arbitrary $F$'s.\footnote{Fine holds that for every $F$, there is ultimately is no more than one ``independent'' arbitrary $F$ \cite[p.~69]{Fine1983}.
+Let us briefly relate this second example back to the modelling proposal above.\footnote{For more details, see \cite[section 4.1.2]{Horsten2019}.} In example \ref{example arbitr nat numb}, we evidently take the value space to be $\mathbb{N}$.
+We want there to be as many states as are needed in order to have fully arbitrary natural numbers, i.e. arbitrary natural numbers that can be any specific natural number.
+Moreover, we do not seem to have reasons to have more states.
+This means that $\lvert \Omega \rvert= \aleph_0$.
+Arbitrary natural numbers can then be seen as threads through the matrix $\mathbb{N} \times \mathbb{N}$, i.e. functions from $\mathbb{N}$ to $\mathbb{N}$.
+Typically, for a property $F$, there are more than one arbitrary $F$'s.\footnote{Fine holds that for every $F$, there is ultimately no more than one ``independent'' arbitrary $F$ \cite[p.~69]{Fine1983}.
 I will not make this assumption here.} For instance, consider an arbitrary natural number $a_1$ strictly between 3 and 6.
 Then there is also another arbitrary natural number strictly between 3 and 6, call it $a_2$, which in every state differs from $a_1$.
 So, for instance, in a state where $a_1$ takes the value 4, $a_2$ takes the value 5.
 This shows that arbitrary $F$'s can be \emph{correlated} with each other.\footnote{Note that this means that it is strictly speaking wrong to speak of \emph{the} man on the Clapham omnibus.}

-It has been argued, a.o. by Frege,\footnote{See \cite{Frege1904}.} that there are no arbitrary objects, and this seems still to be the prevailing view.
+It has been argued, a.o. by Frege,\footnote{See \cite{Frege1904}.} that there are no arbitrary objects, and this is still the prevailing view.
 But in the spirit of \cite{Fine1985} and \cite{Horsten2019}, I will take arbitrary objects ontologically seriously.
 The aim of this article is not to argue for this metaphysical stance.

 In many cases, the function range of an arbitrary $F$, when regarded as a function, consists of \emph{specific} objects.
 For instance, in a state where $a_1$ coincides with the number 4, it takes a \emph{specific} value.
 But there are also arbitrary objects that can be in a state of being this or that \emph{arbitrary} object.
 For instance, an \emph{arbitrary} arbitrary natural number strictly between 3 and 6 can be in a state of being the arbitrary number $a_1$, but it can also being in a state of being the arbitrary number $a_2$.
 Such higher-order arbitrariness will play an important role in what follows.